Your searing questions: Answered!

 Once again, I am LOVING your Crazy Sexy Kitchen love notes!
 Check out this glowing review from Carol:

 Have you grabbed your copy yet?
-Don’t delay hot stuff, Thanksgiving is coming!
+Don’t delay hot stuff!